Reframing Auto-renew

 Impact

-Nearly 50% reduction year over year in members without a card on file
+95%+ card-on-file rates; nearly 50% YoY reduction in members without a card on file

-Recognized with the Sam’s Club Membership Award for leadership and impact on this initiative
+Sam's Club Membership Award for leadership on the initiative